 Previously, Barajas served as deputy director of development at GLAAD, where he was responsible for raising $2 million per year in major gifts and memberships.
 He also successfully expanded GLAAD’s Leadership Council program to eight cities around the country, engaging donor activists in fundraising and community outreach.
 Prior to GLAAD, Barajas was executive director of the Pacific Center in Berkeley, which provides mental health and wellness services for the East Bay LGBT community.
 He also led and expanded the Outlet Program, which offers direct services and advocacy to LGBTQQ youth in the Peninsula and South Bay.
 Barajas received his bachelor’s degree in psychology from Stanford University.

 Previously, McKeel served as senior writer and producer at KPIX-TV in San Francisco.
 In addition to producing daily newscasts, he specialized in political coverage, including the 2004 and 2008 presidential campaigns.
 In 2011, McKeel produced a 30-minute special on the history of the AIDS epidemic, which was co-presented by KPIX and San Francisco AIDS Foundation.
-The program including the first-ever broadcast interview with Timothy Brown, the only person in the world believed to be cured of AIDS.
+The program included the first-ever broadcast interview with Timothy Brown, the only person in the world believed to be cured of AIDS.
 McKeel received his third Emmy award for his work on the special.
 Prior to KPIX, he worked as a writer at KCPQ-TV in Seattle, Washington.
 McKeel received his bachelor’s degree in communications and Spanish from Trinity University in San Antonio, Texas.

 About San Francisco AIDS Foundation